whisthq/STUN-server/README.md

 ## Running

-When opening an SSH terminal while the hole punching server code is still running, you will not see the code run but it will be in the background.
-If you try to run the server, the socket will still be bound to the port and it will be unable to bind again.
-In such a case, reboot the AWS Lightsail Ubuntu 18.04 instance with `sudo reboot` and restart the server.
+Since this server is getting started through an SSH connection to the Lightsail instance, it needs to be started with `nohup` to prevent it from timing-out when the SSH shell gets closed.

-The server can be run with `./server` and will run forever, hole-punching a direct UDP connection between a Fractal cloud computer and a client device sequentially as it receives the requests whenever a user logs in.
+The server can be run with `nohup ./server &` and will run forever, hole-punching a direct UDP connection between a Fractal cloud computer and a client device sequentially as it receives the requests whenever a user logs in.

+When opening an SSH terminal while the hole punching server code is still running, which it should, you need to kill the process before restarting it or modifying it.
+This can be done with:

+====
+ `pidof server`                      -- find the pid of process named "server" `kill <pid of server>`              -- kill the process by pid.
+====

 ## Running Servers